lathief/Website_Flappy_Birds/README.md

-# FlappyBirdsWebsite
+# Game Flappy Birds
-FLAPPY BIRD Game in JavaScript, HTML and CSS (No Canvas)
+Flappy Bird Game in HTML, CSS and JavaScript (No Canvas)